SpenceKonde/megaTinyCore/megaavr/libraries/megaTinyCore/README.md

 The implementations are pulles straight from Ref_Reset, on account of a complaint from a user about there not being a wrapper around them and the difficulty of remembering how any SFR names are spelled on modern AVRs without both IO headers and datasheet open

-#### void ResetWithWDT()
+#### void ResetViaWDT()
 This will trigger a reset using the WDT, which will occur within around 10 ms, and will busy wait until then.
+This will never run the bootloader.

-#### void SoftwareReset()
+#### void ResetViaSoftware()
 This will trigger a reset using the RSTCTRL, which will occur instantly.
+Depending on the bootloader entry conditions you selected when you burned bootloader this may enter the bootloader